rjsamson/Stackfooter/README.md

 Right now Stackfooter implements all of the base Stockfighter API (the GM API is not supported).
 Documentation for the Stockfighter API can be found here: [https://starfighter.readme.io](https://starfighter.readme.io).
 Position tracking and user scores have been added, as well as websockets implementing the full production Stockfighter API.
-Scores are available in JSON format at stackfooter.rjsamson.org/ob/api/scores.
+Scores are available in JSON format at stackfooter.rjsamson.org/ob/api/scores, and scores for a specific account are available at /ob/api/scores/:account.

 ## How do I use it?